aniellod/WallHe-/WallHe+/README.md

 Works with all image files supported by MacOS.
 Can have any number of mixed image files in directory.

-Log windows.
+Log.
-Allows you to see which image was showed when (not currently exportable)
+Allows you to see which image was shown and when.